LiangliangNan/Easy3D/CONTRIBUTING.md

 ## Contributing a feature

-__Note:__ If you haven't already implemented the feature, check first if there already is an open issue for it and if it's already being developed in an [development branch](https://github.com/LiangliangNan/Easy3D/branches/all).
+__Note:__ If you haven't already implemented the feature, check first if there already is an open issue for it and if it's already being developed in a [development branch](https://github.com/LiangliangNan/Easy3D/branches/all).

 __Note:__ You must have all necessary rights to any code you contribute.
 If you